Macedonia profile - Timeline

 2015-16 - Macedonia struggles with huge numbers of the migrants making their way from the Middle East to northern Europe.

-2016 - Prime Minister Nikola Gruevski steps down as part of deal brokered by the EU to end months of political crisis.
-Emil Dimitriev sworn in as interim prime minister.
+2016 January - Prime Minister Gruevski steps down as part of deal brokered by the EU to end months of political crisis.